Find out about the criteria for plant breeders' rights, the entitlements conveyed, the application process and compulsory licences.

 - oil and fibre plants - swede rape, turnip rape and linseed - with the exclusion of flax

 Farmers who use farm-saved seed should pay you a fair fee - which should be sensibly lower than the royalty charged on the sales of certified seed.
 Farmers are required by law to declare their use of farm-saved seed (FSS) of eligible varieties to the British Society of Plant Breeders (BSPB), which is responsible for collecting FSS payments.
-You can make your FSS Declaration and arrange payment of royalties.
+You can make your FSS Declaration and arrange payment of royalties on the BSPB website.

 You can contact them at: